Borago officinalis

 Seed Type Conventional, untreated, non-GMO

-Health Benefits Vitamins C, A & K - support immunity, vision/skin health, and normal blood clotting; antioxidants help protect cells from oxidative stress.
+Health Benefits Vitamins C, A and K support immunity, vision and skin health, and normal blood clotting; GLA has documented anti-inflammatory properties relevant to joint and skin health; folate supports DNA synthesis and cell development; antioxidants protect cells from oxidative stress

 ABOUT